-Together with our Community Champion, McQuarrie LLP, who donated $100,000 toward this project, we have funded a Microwave Ablation Machine and a Cryoablation Machine for the Interventional Radiology team.
+Together with several donors including McQuarrie LLP, Peak Products Manufacturing, the Athwal family, and a generous anonymous donor, we have funded a Microwave Ablation Machine and a Cryoablation Machine for the Interventional Radiology team.
 Both ablation machines enable Interventional Radiologists to treat various types of cancerous tumours and other lesions in a minimally invasive manner using tiny needles and small incisions.
 This reduces the need for general anesthesia and results in faster recovery times for patients compared to traditional surgery, with most patients being discharged from the hospital a few hours after the procedure.

 Interventional Radiology is a revolutionary medical specialty, dubbed “surgery without a scalpel”, that utilizes minimally invasive image-guided techniques to diagnose and treat complex conditions including cancer, diseases of the vascular system, as well as multitude of conditions affecting men and women’s health.
 Led by Dr. Behrang Homayoon, the Interventional Radiology team at SMH consists of highly trained interventional radiologists, specialty trained nurses and x-ray technologists, who are dedicated to providing quality care.